ariary/QueenSono/hack/README.md

 ### Bindshell

 Sometimes, and for the ***post exploitation*** phase it is more suited, you need a bind shell.
-That is to say the `listener` will be on the "compromised" machine and the attacker will "bind" this shell.
+That is to say the `listener` will be on the "compromised" machine and the attacker machine will "bind" to this shell.

 *Product placement: To be stealthly, you `listener` should use a dropper and hide its presence.
 You could find a stealth dropper example in [curlNExec](https://github.com/ariary/curlNexec) repo.
 Could I adapt it to use ICMP ? 🤔*